nwarp16/nwarp16/README.md

 # Hello, I'm Nik
 <a href="https://www.linkedin.com/in/nikelas-wilson-614420273"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am an IT professional with 3 years of experience with a profound interest in cybersecurity and a dedication to learning the craft.
+I’m an IT professional with 3 years of experience, passionate about cybersecurity and committed to continuously expanding my skills in the field.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science and information technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My background in computer science and information technology has sparked a strong interest in cybersecurity.
+I am now eager to transition into this field, with a specific focus on joining a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]